 Risks of Testosterone Therapy

-Testosterone replacement so far seems to be generally safe.
+However, there is also evidence of a possible increased risk of heart attack or stroke associated with testosterone use.
 Experts emphasize that the benefits and risks of long-term testosterone therapy are unknown, because large clinical trials haven't yet been done.

 There are a few health conditions that experts believe testosterone therapy can worsen: